pgRouting/workshop/docs/chapters/geoext_client.rst

 big deal: we simple use the `Proj4js <http://trac.osgeo.org/proj4js/>`_ javascript library.

-(The second item is covered in the next chapter.)
+(The second item *call the web service* is covered in the next chapter.)

 The routing web service in pgrouting.php returns a `GeoJSON
-<http://geojson.org/>`_ FeatureCollection: this is very convenient because
+<http://geojson.org/>`_ FeatureCollection object.
+A FeatureCollection is simply
-OpenLayers and GeoExt have all what we need to handle this format.
+an array of features: one feature for each route segment.
+This is very convenient because OpenLayers and GeoExt have all what we need to handle this format.
 To make our live even easier, we are going to use the GeoExt.data.FeatureStore: